BhattacharyaArijit/psychology-assessment-toolkit/README.md

 # Psychological Assessment Toolkit

-A modular **Python-based GUI system** for administering psychological questionnaires digitally in research studies.
+A **Python-based GUI system** for administering psychological questionnaires digitally in research studies.
 The toolkit dynamically loads questionnaires from **JSON configuration files**, allowing researchers to easily add, modify, or customize assessments without changing the program code.

 The system supports **multiple questionnaire formats, reverse scoring, subscale scoring, and automatic data export**, making it suitable for experimental research, surveys, and psychological assessments.